Skip to main content

 When a reader reads a good twist, that reader knows they are in good hands, and they know that the author will continue to guide them with assuredness through the tale.

-Bad Twists
+Bad Plot Twists

 A bad twist surprises the reader but breaks with the rules, themes, and characterization in your story.
 This kind of twist feels off because it inevitably employs a plot turn that strains believability or has characters acting in ways that go against their nature.